Non-Archimedean Whitney stratifications: The setting

 \begin{lem} Let $B \subseteq K^n$ be a ball and let $f\colon B \to X$ be a definable risometry with $X \subseteq B$.
-Then $X = B$. \end{lem} \begin{proof} Let $x_0 \in B$ be given; the idea is to find a preimage of $x_0$ by Newton-approximation (although $f$ might not be differentiable, it behaves as if the derivative would be approximately 1): given an approximation $x \in B$ of a preimage of $x_0$, we define the next approximation to be $g(x) := x + x_0 - f(x)$.
+Then $X = B$. \end{lem} \begin{proof} Let $x_0 \in B$ be given; the idea is to find a preimage of $x_0$ by Newton-approximation (although $f$ might not be differentiable, it behaves as if the derivative would be approximately 1).
+For $x \in B$, set $g(x) := x + x_0 - f(x)$.
 Obviously, a fixed point of $g$ is a preimage of $x_0$, so we just need to verify that $g$ is contracting.
-Indeed:
+Indeed,